prgrmfl/class-5/rahime.md

  GitHub Account (https://github.com/rcmzyldz)

 Hello, I'm Rahime.I am from Turkey.I have lived in Belgium for six months.
 I'm married and have a daughter.
 These days, I am busy with coding.
-I hope I can be successful.I like meeting new people, traveling and taking photos.
-I'm happy to study with Hack Your Future Community.
+I hope I can be successful.I like meeting new people, cooking, traveling and taking photos.I'm happy to study with Hack Your Future Community.